MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OwaMailboxPolicy.md

 ### -FeedbackEnabled
 This cmdlet is available only in the cloud-based service.

-The FeedbackEnabled parameter enables or disables inline feedback requests for various features in Outlook on the web.
+The FeedbackEnabled parameter specifies whether to enable or disable inline feedback surveys in Outlook on the web.
 Valid values are:

-- $true: Inline feedback requests are enabled.
+- $true: Inline feedback surveys are enabled.
+This is the default value.
-- $false: Inline feedback requests are disabled.
+- $false: Inline feedback surveys are disabled.

+ Surveys allow users to provide feedback on specific features.
+For example, for the text predictions feature, the inline feedback "Are the above autocomplete suggestions helpful (yes/no)?" is shown.
+If a user chooses "no" they can provide specific feedback.

 ```yaml
 Type: Boolean